Archive for March, 2003

 the above example will download everything with a .xml file extension

-I saved those comands in a file called xml_download_commands.txt and created a batch file with the following commands:-
+I saved those commands in a file called xml_download_commands.txt and created a batch file with the following commands:-

 ftp -n -s:xml_download_commands.txt